Deekshitha-Pasagada/DDoS-Detection-using-ML/README.md

 # DDoS-Detection-using-ML
+End-to-end ML pipeline for detecting DDoS attacks using feature engineering, model evaluation, and structured experimentation.
 Machine Learning-based system for detecting and classifying DDoS attacks in IoT networks using Random Forest, SVM, Naive Bayes, XGBoost, AdaBoost, and KNN.

 # A Novel Method to Detect the DDoS Attack in Network using Machine Learning